MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-setup-jobs.md

 ms.search.form: '211, 463, 1012'
 ms.service: dynamics-365-business-central
 ---
-# <a name="set-up-projects-prices-and-project-posting-groups"></a>Set Up projects, prices, and project posting groups
+# Set Up projects, prices, and project posting groups

 As a project manager, you can set up projects that define each of the projects that you manage in [!INCLUDE[prod_short](includes/prod_short.md)].
 Use the **Project Setup** page to define how you'll use project features.